Azure/c-util/devdoc/waiter.md

 ## `waiter` state

-The state of the `waiter` module consists of three components:
+The state of the `waiter` module consists of two components:
 - `EPOCH`: This is a monotonically increasing integer that is incremented every time an operation is completed or cancelled.
+- Internal state: This is an enum that can have the following values:
+  - `WAITER_READY`: This is the default state.
+In this state, the module accepts calls to `waiter_register_notification` and `waiter_notify`
+  - `WAITER_NOTIFYING`: This is a temporary state when `waiter_notify` is executing.
+It causes concurrent calls to `waiter_register_notification` to wait.
-- `NOTIFIED`: This is a bit signifying that `waiter_notify` has been called previously and a `waiter_register_notification` call is expected to complete the operation.
+  - `WAITER_NOTIFIED`: This is the state when `waiter_notify` has completed execution.
+A subsequent call to `waiter_register_notification` will result in the callbacks being called synchronously.
-- `REGISTERED`: This is a bit signifying that `waiter_register_notification` has been called previously and a `waiter_notify` call is expected to complete the operation.
+  - `WAITER_REGISTERING`: This is a temporary state when `waiter_register_notification` is executing.
+It causes concurrent calls to `waiter_notify` to wait.
+  - `WAITER_REGISTERED`: This is the state when `waiter

 All three components are stored in a single `volatile_atomic` variable that is manipulated using `interlocked` APIs.